Meet the members of the Stellar Quines Board:

 Gail Preston studied English Literature and Theatre Studies at the University of Glasgow.
 Whilst there, she was artistic director of a student theatre company with a focus on promoting new writing and devised work.
 She then worked with young people in a number of companies including TAG, Scottish Opera, and Scottish Youth Theatre, before embarking on a career in teaching.
 After roles as both Principal Teacher of Drama and Faculty Head of Expressive Arts, Gail is currently Depute Head of Dalkeith High School with a broad remit which includes the support of the arts in education.

-Jackie Crichton (Board Pioneer) is Development Assistant at The Royal Lyceum Theatre Company in Edinburgh.
+Jackie Crichton is Development Assistant at The Royal Lyceum Theatre Company in Edinburgh.
 Jackie has previously worked at Playwrights’ Studio, Scotland and Creative Carbon Scotland in administration, communication and project management roles.
 Jackie graduated from the University of Edinburgh with an MA in English Literature in 2012 and an MSc in Playwriting in 2014.
 She also has some experience of dramaturgy and producing.
+Jackie was one of our two new Board Pioneers appointed in 2017.